 Congrats!
-You nailed your first interview, and now the prospective employer is calling you in for round two.
+You nailed your first interview, and now the prospective employer or hiring manager is calling you in for round two.
+Congratulations.
 Take a moment to give yourself a pat on the back because this is a great accomplishment.

 Now, it's time to start preparing.